 At Saint Anthony couples work together with clergy to make a wedding a meaningful, joyous event – a sacrament as well as a gathering of those who will support the couple.
 The process encourages couples to seek a closer relationship with God and the Church.

 We are honored and delighted that you are considering our church to be the setting for one of the most important events in your life.
 God cares about you, your marriage, and your happiness.
 We want to help you design a joyful ceremony using the resources of the Christian faith within the context of the rich tradition of the Episcopal Church.

 While we don’t require that you become a part of our community before getting married, we do hope that you will give us serious consideration as a potential church home during the time you prepare for marriage.

-We ask couples to take the follow steps to arrange a wedding at St. Anthony on the Desert.
+We ask couples to take the follow steps to arrange a wedding at Saint Anthony on the Desert.

 Step 2: Talk with Debbie Hubbs our parish administrator, for general information and questions regarding the availability of facilities and clergy.

-Step 3: Your next step is to contact Fr.
-Bruce Jackson to set up an in-person meeting.
-He will ask you about your plans, tell you about St. Anthony, review our guidelines surrounding weddings and associated fees and answer your questions.
+Step 3: Your next step is to set up an in-person meeting when you will be asked about your plans and review our guidelines surrounding weddings and associated fees and answer your questions.

 Step 4: Complete the necessary paperwork.
 Our wedding brochure includes information about fees, music, attendants, and basic requirements.
 It also provides guidelines for photographers and florists.
 After reading these details, you’ll complete the wedding information form and the Declaration of Intention.